kandoan/SaliensAuto/README.md

 # Download
 Go here: https://github.com/KickVN/SaliensAuto/releases

-Grab the first SaliensAuto.jar in sight.
+Grab the first SaliensAuto.zip in sight.

 # Prerequisite
 Since this is a Java program so obviously you need Java to be able to run it.